How Much Does a Plumber Cost? The Average Rate for Hiring a Plumber

 Service and Diagnostic Fees

 Plumbing companies may charge extra fees to ensure costs are covered.
-Service fees are usually a flat rate of $150 to cover the cost of materials and travel time.
-If there’s a leak that’s difficult to locate, you may be charged an additional $100 as a diagnostic fee.
+Service call fees generally range between $100 and $350 to cover the cost of materials and travel time.
+If there’s a leak that’s difficult to locate, you may be charged an additional diagnostic fee.

 Condition of Home’s Plumbing

 Older homes may have plumbing that needs significant or frequent repairs.
-If a house has galvanized plumbing materials, you will likely pay at least $100 more for plumbing repairs.
+If a house has galvanized plumbing materials, you will likely pay more for plumbing repairs than in a house with newer plumbing materials.
 Consider having the plumbing fully updated if you find you’re often paying for a plumber.

 While there won’t be haul-away fees for minor repairs and upgrades, any significant plumbing work replacing existing materials will include a haul-away fee to dispose of the excess materials properly.
 In some states, special disposal requirements could apply depending on the material.